 Q: If I am over the age of 70, do I have to serve?

 A: If you are over 70 years of age, you have the option to serve or not serve.
-You must still complete your questionnaire in it entirety and return in tint he envelope provided.
+You must still complete your questionnaire in its entirety and return it in the envelope provided.
 You will answer the question that asks if you are 70 or over with ‘YES”.
 Where the question asks if you would like to serve, you will answer “YES” if you wish to serve and “NO” if you do not wish to serve.
 If you answer “NO”, you will be excused upon notification from the court.
 Do not assume that you have been officially excused until you receive such notification from jury duty service.
 As long as you have a valid Michigan diver’s license or Michigan identification care, you will be pre-eligible for jury duty service.

 Q: If I am a full-time college student, and I exempt from jury duty?

 A: No, college students are not exempt from serving.
 You will need to show your summons to your professors or instructors and advise them of your upcoming obligation.
 A jury summons is an official court order with which you must comply.
 You may request to be excused or to have your jury service deferred to another time.
 You must make this request in writing as outlined above.

 Q: Do the courts provide daycare or transportation?

 A: No. You will need to pre-arrange daycare for your service date(s) and arrange for your own transportation.